-Credit and Transaction Services net income of \$135 million in the quarter ended February 28, 1999 represented an increase of 36% from the comparable period of fiscal 1998.
-The increase in net income was primarily attributable to a lower provision for loan losses and increases in servicing fees and principal transaction investment revenue.
-These increases were partially offset by lower net interest income and merchant and cardmember fees and higher non-interest expenses.
+Credit Services net income of \$211 million and \$335 million in the quarter and six month period ended May 31, 1999 represented an increase of 23% and 22% from the comparable periods of fiscal 1998.
+The increases in net income in both periods were primarily attributable to a lower provision for loan losses and increased servicing fees, partially offset by lower net interest income and merchant and cardmember fees and higher non-interest expenses.

-The quarter ended February 28, 1999 does not include the results from operations of SPS Transaction Services, Inc. ("SPS"), the Prime Option SM MasterCard® portfolio ("POS") and the receivables associated with the discontinued BRAVO® Card, all of which were sold subsequent to the first quarter of fiscal 1998.
+The quarter and six month period ended May 31, 1999 does not include the results from operations of SPS Transaction Services, Inc. ("SPS"), the Prime Option SM MasterCard® portfolio ("POS") and the receivables associated with the discontinued BRAVO® Card, all of which were sold during fiscal 1998.
 The Company sold its interest in the operations of SPS, which was a 73%-owned, publicly held subsidiary of the Company, in the fourth quarter of fiscal 1998.
 POS, a business the Company operated with NationsBank of Delaware, N.A., was sold during the second quarter of fiscal 1998.
 The Company discontinued its BRAVO Card in fiscal 1998.
-The Company sold certain credit card receivables associated with the BRAVO Card in the fourth quarter of fiscal 1998 and will be consolidating certain portions of the remaining BRAVO portfolio with its Private Issue and Discover Card brands.
+The Company sold certain credit card receivables associated with the BRAVO Card in the fourth quarter of fiscal 1998.